-If you have a program that allows people to achieve different levels by doing different things, a points program is probably for you!
-With a points program, you add a value to different actions.
+If you have a challenge that allows people to achieve different levels by doing different things, a points challenge is probably for you!
+With a points challenge, you add a value to different actions.

 - Confirm that points are active on your site by following the steps in this article.

 - Set up your site's point values by following the steps in this article.
 Although you can add points per challenge, point values are universal.

 Create a Challenge

 Follow the steps below to create a challenge based on points:

 - Select Earning Points for the way in which people can earn badges, and then click Next.

 - On the next screen, select Create My Own Challenge to create your challenge from scratch or select a challenge template to load and modify.

 The first part of the challenge you will work on is challenge setup.
 This is where you will enter some basic information for your challenge.
 Follow the instructions below to complete the challenge setup page: